graphbookai/graphbook/README.md

 - ​​Graph-based visual editor to experiment and create complex ML workflows
 - Caches outputs and only re-executes parts of the workflow that changes between executions
 - UI monitoring components for logs and outputs per node
-- Custom buildable nodes with Python
+- Custom buildable nodes with Python via OOP and functional patterns
 - Automatic batching for Pytorch tensors
 - Multiprocessing I/O to and from disk and network
 - Customizable multiprocessing functions